daniellesloan/studyGroup/Reprothon2021/Misc_resources/faq.md

 **What if half of the answer works and the other half does not?**
-By letting us know which packages the question/answer used and which packages and functions produce an error you give as all the information we need.
+Make a note in the comments section of the Google form which packages the question/answer used and which packages and functions produce an error.

 **What to do when the accepted answer doesn't provide code, while another answer provides valid code?**